netarchivesuite/solrwayback/README.md

 ## Warc-indexer/Solr
 All entries from the arc/warc files are indexed as separate documents using the WARC-Indexer and using the lucene schema required by the WARCIndexer.

-A document is Solr can be html, image, video, audio, js etc. (content_type_norm) All document contains a field with arcfilename and offset, this is so  the binary from the arc/warc file can be loaded again - not through solr but by IO read on the disk where the arc/warc file is stored.
+A document is Solr can be html, image, video, audio, js etc. (content_type_norm) The filename and offset in the file is stored in solr and used during playback to load the documents from the Warc files.